Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ## Chat API

+We'll start the code by creating the Chat API.
+This API will implement the [AzureML Chat Backend Protocol](https://github.com/Azure/azureml_run_specification/blob/chat-protocol/specs/chat-protocol/chat-app-protocol.md) and will be used by the website to get message answers.

 ### Introducing Fastify

 We'll be using [Fastify](https://www.fastify.io/) to create our Chat API.
 Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.